SamuelSwartzberg/flashcardifying_text_temp/inf.md

 QA = Quality assurance
 QA are the activities done to make sure that the product meets certain standards.

-⟮c1;wave a dead chicken (over it)⟯: To perform a ritual over ⟮c4;crashed software or hardware⟯ which one ⟮c2;believes to be futile⟯ but is ⟮c3;nonetheless obligatory so that others may be satisfied that an appropriate degree of effort has been expended.⟯
+⟮c+;wave a dead chicken (over it)⟯: To perform a ritual over ⟮c+;crashed software or hardware⟯ which one ⟮c+;believes to be futile⟯ but is ⟮c+;nonetheless obligatory so that others may be satisfied that an appropriate degree of effort has been expended.⟯

 ### debugging